 - Soreness of the jaw, face, and neck

 - Disrupted sleep

-- Take a warm bath, listen to your favorite music or do regular exercises and activities that can help you alleviate stress.
+- Take a warm bath, listen to your favorite music, or exercise to help you alleviate stress before bed.

 - Practice good sleeping habits.

-- Avoid smoking, alcohol consumption, drinking caffeinated beverages especially at night as these may aggravate bruxism.
+- Avoid smoking, consuming alcohol, and drinking caffeinated beverages, especially at night, which may aggravate bruxism.

-- Drink water as dehydration is associated with teeth grinding.
+- Drink water as dehydration can have associations with teeth grinding.